 Novel metallic materials and engineering solutions are essential to a wide range of sectors including aerospace, automotive, oil and gas, defence and renewable energy.
 The CDT was set up to address the critical shortage of doctoral level metallic material specialists in the UK.

-EPSRC Centre for Doctoral Training in Engineering and Water Sector - STREAM
+EPSRC Centre for Doctoral Training in Water Resilience for Infrastructure and Cities - WIRe

-STREAM is the Industrial Doctoral Centre (IDC) for the Water Sector funded by the EPSRC and various companies that sponsor individual research projects.
+WIRe is the Centre for Doctoral Training in Water Resiliende for Infrastructure and Cities funded by the EPSRC and various companies that sponsor individual research projects.
 The STREAM programme is delivered by five UK academic centres of excellence in water science and engineering in the UK.
-Coordinated by Cranfield University and including Imperial College London and the universities of Sheffield, Newcastle, and Exeter, the programme enables talented researchers to develop their skills and careers, while obtaining an Engineering Doctorate (EngD) or PhD degree.
+Coordinated by Cranfield University and including the universities of Sheffield and Newcastle, the programme enables talented researchers to develop their skills and careers, while obtaining an Engineering Doctorate (EngD) or PhD degree.
 The centre delivers high quality applied research and trains new water sector leaders.

-EPSRC Next Generation Nuclear Centre for Doctoral Training
+EPSRC Centre for Doctoral Training in Nuclear Energy - GREEN

-The EPSRC Next Generation Nuclear Centre for Doctoral Training is a four-year postgraduate programme which includes a year of masters level taught material.
+The EPSRCCDT in Nuclear Energy - GREEN (Growing skills for Reliable Economic Energy from Nuclear) is a four-year postgraduate programme which includes a year of level taught material.

 There are strong links with industry and many of the projects are part funded by one of our industrial partners e.g. AmecFW, Areva, AWE, EdF Energy, NDA, NNL, Rolls-Royce, Sellafield Ltd.

 Next Generation Nuclear is a collaboration between The Universities of Lancaster, Leeds, Liverpool, Manchester and Sheffield.

 EPSRC Centre for Doctoral Training in Machining Science